utilitywarehouse/kube-applier/README.md

 and would need be encrypted as well in git, it must be created manually the first time (or after any changes to its contents).

+#### Private Kustomize Bases

+If not overridden via Waybill.Spec.gitSSHSecretRef configuration (see below), Kube-Applier will use the SSH key passed via `-git-ssh-key-path` as the default key flag to try fetching remote `kustomize` bases from private repositories.
+Since this relies on using SSH to fetch from upstreams, the bases should be defined with the `ssh://` scheme in `kustomization.yaml`.

 #### Custom SSH Keys

 You can specify custom SSH keys to be used for fetching remote `kustomize` bases